crim-ca/weaver/docs/source/tutorial.rst

     This tutorial section is a minimal introduction to available requests and endpoints.
 Please refer to `processes`_ for further details, such as detailed request payload contents, types of processes and additional operations that compose a typical process execution workflow.
-Similarly, refer to `Application Package <package>`_ for further details about the definition of the reference application executed by the deployed processes.
+Similarly, refer to :ref:`Application Package` for further details about the definition of the reference application executed by the deployed processes.

 .. _configuration: docs/source/configuration.rst